Compared to old-fashioned high street banks, modern fintech brands like Revolut can save you a LOT of money when traveling.

 Just keep in mind that most of these travel-related features are only included with the paid Revolut plans.

 Another great thing about using Revolut is that they offer a ‘pay feature’ which we’ve used a few times.
-This is essential for receiving payment from brands or companies who don’t know how to (or don’t want to) do an international bank transfer!
+This is essential for receiving payments from brands or companies who don’t know how to (or don’t want to) do an international bank transfer!

 If you go for Revolut, not only will you be rewarded with better exchange rates and cheaper transfer fees, but you’ll get access to tons of perks.